The search for Milwaukee's next Youth Poet Laureate is on!

 Along with offering the title of local Youth Poet Laureate (YPL), Urban Word publishes poems by local YPLs in its annual National Youth Poet Laureate anthology.

-Poetry in the Schools: Supporting Teachers
+MYPL in the Schools: Curriculum Support for Teachers

 Program Sponsors

-Despite a strong network of partnerships and sponsors, this program is still in search of support to help it grow and thrive.
+Despite a strong network of partnerships and sponsors, this program is growing and still in search of support to help it grow and thrive.
 If you’re looking to uplift youth in Milwaukee, please consider donating!

 We acknowledge that in Milwaukee we live and work on traditional Potawatomi, Ho-Chunk, and Menominee homelands along the southwest shores of Michigami, part of North America’s largest system of freshwater lakes, where the Milwaukee, Menominee, and Kinnickinnic rivers meet and the people of Wisconsin’s sovereign Anishinaabe, Ho-Chunk, Menominee, Oneida, and Mohican nations remain present.